 - Students that earned their college credit at a non-CHEA or non-AUCC accredited institution must have a course-by-course evaluation for U.S. equivalency conducted by an APUS-approved agency for the TCE

-International285 USD/creditTuition FeeBased on the original amount of 285 USD per credit and a duration of 12 months.
+International285 USD/creditTuition FeeBased on the tuition of 285 USD per credit during 12 months.

-National285 USD/creditTuition FeeBased on the original amount of 285 USD per credit and a duration of 12 months.
+National285 USD/creditTuition FeeBased on the tuition of 285 USD per credit during 12 months.

 Studyportals Tip: Students can search online for independent or external scholarships that can help fund their studies.
 Check the scholarships to see whether you are eligible to apply.
 Many scholarships are either merit-based or needs-based.